-Proceed in the specified order; otherwise, sealant may emerge under high pressure. ◀
+Proceed in the specified order; otherwise, sealant may emerge under high pressure.◀

-- 1. Shake the sealant bottle. - Pull the connection hose 9 out of the compressor housing fully and screw it onto the connector of the sealant bottle.
+- Shake the sealant bottle. - Pull the connection hose 9 out of the compressor housing fully and screw it onto the connector of the sealant bottle.
 Make sure that the hose is not kinked. - 3.
 Insert the sealant bottle on the compressor housing in an upright position.

-- Unscrew the dust cap from the valve of the defective wheel and screw the filling hose 2 of the sealant bottle onto the valve. - 5.
-Ensure that the compressor is switched off. - Insert the plug 3 into the lighter socket/ power socket in the vehicle interior, page 92. - With the engine running: Switch on the compressor and let is run for approx. 3 to 8 minutes to fill the tire with sealant and achieve a tire inflation pressure of approx. 26 psi/180 kPa.
+- 4. Unscrew the dust cap from the valve of the defective wheel and screw the filling hose 2 of the sealant bottle onto the valve. - 5.
+Ensure that the compressor is switched off. - Insert the plug 3 into the lighter socket/ power socket in the vehicle interior, page 98. - 7.
+With the engine running: Switch on the compressor and let is run for approx. 3 to 8 minutes to fill the tire with sealant and achieve a tire inflation pressure of approx. 26 psi/180 kPa.

-When the tire is being filled with sealant, the inflation pressure may sporadically reach approx. 73 psi/500 kPa.
-Do not switch off the compressor in this phase. ◀
+When filling the tire with sealant, the inflation pressure can briefly rise to approx. 73 psi/500 kPa.
+Do not switch off the compressor during this phase. ◀

-Do not run the compressor for longer than 10 minutes; otherwise, the device will overheat and possibly be damaged.
+Do not run the compressor for longer than 10 minutes; otherwise, the device will overheat and possibly be damaged. ◀